-Complete withdrawal is defined as the date the student submits a completed schedule change form (dropping all classes) to the Office of Student Services or instructional site.
-In those cases when a student unofficially withdraws (stops attending without completing the withdrawal process), the withdrawal date is the mid-point (50%) of the term.
+A complete official withdrawal is defined as the date the student submits a completed schedule change form (dropping all classes) to the Office of Student Services or instructional site.
+In those cases when a student unofficially withdraws (stops attending without completing the withdrawal process), the withdrawal date is the midpoint (50%) of the term.

-Repayment is defined as the unearned grant money the student must return to the College.
-The amount of repayment will be based on a formula prescribed by law that considers the date of withdrawal and the amount of federal grant funds (excluding work-study) received.
-Students who owe a repayment to the College will not be allowed to register for subsequent terms until outstanding charges are paid.
+Repayment is defined as the unearned grant money the student must return to the college.
+The amount of repayment will be based on a formula prescribed by federal policies that consider the date of withdrawal and the amount of federal grant funds (excludes Federal Work-Study) received.
+Students who owe a repayment to the college will not be allowed to register for subsequent terms until outstanding charges are paid.